-Sir Laurence Gomme (1853-1916), an early pioneer of the Blue Plaques scheme, lived at no. 24 from 1895 to 1909.
-His home is marked by the 800th blue plaque.
-George Grossmith, co-author of The Diary of a Nobody, was also a resident of the square.
-He too is marked by a blue plaque, as is Dodie Smith, author of 101 Dalmatians.
+Dorset Square is the central feature of an urban layout planned by the Portman Estate (1815-20).
+The square, architecturally still intact, was laid out on the site of Thomas Lord’s first cricket ground, established in 1787.
+Sir Laurence Gomme (185-1916), an early pioneer of the Blue Plaques scheme, lived at 24 Dorset Square from 1895 to 1909.
+The 800th blue plaque marks his home.
+George Grossmith, co-author of The Diary of a Nobody, also lived in the square.
+He too has been marked by a blue plaque, as has Dodie Smith, author of 101 Dalmatians.